-Figure 1 presents the LK sequent proof calculus of Gentzen (1935).
-The main differences between the proof system in that figure and Gentzen's presentation of LK are the following.
+The main differences between the proof system in Figure 1 and Gentzen's presentation of LK are the following.

 - 1. In Gentzen's system, contexts are lists of formulas, and the exchange rule, which allowed two adjacent formulas to be swapped, was used.
-In Figure 1, contexts (Γ and Δ) are multisets of formulas and the exchange rule is not used. - 2.
+In Figure 1, contexts (Γ and Δ) are multisets of formulas, and the exchange rule is not used. - 2.
 Gentzen did not have the logical units for true and false while here they are explicitly written as t and f: they also have associated inference rules. - 3.
 Gentzen's system contained negation as a primitive connective while we shall treat it as an abbreviation: in particular, $\neg B$ is defined to be $B \supset f$.